lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_4 (see {{CBOR}}).

-* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a client, or the prepended C_I as a server).
+* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a CoAP client, or the prepended C_I as a CoAP server, see {{ci-oscore}}).

 * Decrypt and verify the COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg4-proc}}.

 * Pass EAD_4 to the security application.

 If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
-Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{security}}.
+Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{dos}}.
 If an error message is sent, the session MUST be discontinued.

 # Error Handling {#error}